An Efficient Feedback Coding Scheme with Low Error Probability for Discrete Memoryless Channels: Introduction

 The rest of the paper is organized as follows.
-In the next section, we describe our scheme.
-In Section \ref{sec:Analysis-PE}, we show that our scheme achieves the capacity of any DMC and establish a lower bound on its error exponent.
-In Section \ref{sec:Example-BSC}, we apply our scheme to the binary symmetric channel and compare the bound on the error exponent bound to the sphere packing bound and the bound for the posterior matching scheme given in \cite{shayevitz2008}.
-Details of the proofs are given in Section~\ref{sec:proofs}.
-In Section~\ref{sec:Algorithms}, we analyze the scheme's coding complexity.
+In the next section, we describe our feedback coding scheme and explain in detail how it differs from posterior matching.
+In Section \ref{sec:Analysis-PE}, we show that our scheme achieves the capacity of any DMC, establish a lower bound on its error exponent, and compare this bound to the sphere packing bound and bounds for other schemes.
+In Section~\ref{sec:Algorithms}, we discuss the scheme's coding complexity.
+Details of the coding algorithm and its complexity analysis are given in~\cite{feedbackcoding2013}.

-{Remark:} Throughout this paper, we use nats instead of bits and $\ln$ instead of $\log$ to avoid adding normalization constants.
+{\bf Remark 1}: Throughout this paper, we use nats instead of bits and $\ln$ instead of $\log$ to avoid adding normalization constants.
 We denote the cumulative distribution function (cdf), the probability mass function (pmf), and the probability density function (pdf) for a random variable $X$ by $F_{X}$, $p_{X}$, and $f_{X}$, respectively.
 We denote the set of integers $\{a,a+1,\dots,b\}$ as $[a:b]$.
 The uniform distribution over $[0,1]$ is denoted by $\mathrm{U}[0,1]$.
 The fractional part of $x$ is written as $x\,\mathrm{mod}\,1$.